Ink/Stitch: a free embroidery digitizing program

-Instead of generating simple fill areas, you can also create appliqué designs.
+Instead of generating simple fill areas, you can also create appliqué designs in Ink/Stitch.
 As long as you can get the object into a vector based format, you can specify whether you want the shape to be stitched as a fill or as an outline.
 And, a series of outline files is all you need to create an appliqué design.

 Other file formats

 If creating vector-based objects is not your jam, you can always import pre-existing vector-based graphics into Inkscape and build your design from there.
 Inkscape will read common vector-based file formats such as EPS, PDF, SVG and even AI files.
 You can even import pixel-based graphics and covert them to vector files in Inkscape.

 There are a few Youtube tutorials that you can access via the Ink/Stitch website.

 There is certainly a lot to explore in Ink/Stitch, but you can only learn by downloading the program and giving it a try.
 Check out the Inkscape website were you can download the Inkscape program.

 Then, visit the Ink/Stitch site to download the embroidery extensions.

 Believe it or not, Ink/Stitch is not the only free embroidery software available.
 There are quite a few others with differing functionality.